 - Skin is protection, and it’s sensitive, so being skinless is a picture of feeling “exposed” and “rubbed raw.”
 Dream symbols capture the dynamics of a situation and how the dreamer feels.
 In this case, a picture emerges of damage to outer identity combined with feeling raw about it.

 - The dreamer battles the creature, and it comes at her with a knife, a weapon for close combat, implying a close and personal conflict.

 - Then the creature is hit by a city bus and the dreamer is detained for it, symbolizing the beating she’s taken in the battle with her former employer.
 Her battle is a public matter, symbolized by the city bus, and it continues to impact her life.
 She’s detained at the end because she feels like she’s paying a heavy price for something that’s not her fault.
 Her life is on hold as the lawsuit presses forward.
 She can’t get a new job.

-The context is the bridge between the dream symbolism and the dreamer’s life.
-In that example, the dreamer’s external life gives us the context we need, but more often than not, you find the context in inner life.
+The context is the bridge between the dream symbolism, the dream-story, and the dreamer’s life.
+The dreamer’s external life gives us the context we need, but more often than not, you find the context in inner life.
 In the last example, the context helps us:

 When you interpret dreams, keep in mind what’s happening in your life.
 Most dreams connect with memories from the past day or two, including memories of when you think ahead to what’s coming up such as an event that’s scheduled, or to what you hope will materialize.